MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -IBImplicitGroupBased

-The IBImplicitGroupBased setting enables Microsoft 365 group-membership based access and sharing control for all Implicit mode sites.
+The IBImplicitGroupBased setting enables Microsoft 365 Groups membership-based access and sharing control for all Implicit mode sites.

 ```yaml
 Type: Boolean